pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 <br/>

-The cardholder starts enrolment by entering his card informations and then he valids/confirms into his mobile app with a SCA (Strong Customer Authentication).
+The cardholder starts enrolment by entering his card informations and then he validates it into his mobile app with a SCA (Strong Customer Authentication).

 The second, mandatory for any wallet provider, it's a method without entering your informations card.
 It's strongly recommended for virtual cards.
-It consists to start in your app (with SCA) with only button click by provisioning data cards then to valid Terms and Conditions and to finish in your app.
+It consists to start in your app (with SCA) with only one button click by provisioning data cards then to validate Terms and Conditions and finish the process in your app.

 ### Confirm your card

-You start your enrolment since wallet provider...
+You start your enrolment from the wallet provider...

 <Image src="docs/Card_verifWallet.png" alt="usecase 1"/>